 Overall I am feeling okay.
 The first 2 days were tough but I have had a piece of my body removed!
 I’m looking forward to life without the gallbladder pain and not worrying about any new type of food I try through fear of what it may do to my stomach.

 I am off to the UK personal finance bloggers SHOMO awards on Saturday.
 I’m on the shortlist for 3 awards so I am absolutely 100% attending.
 This was me, looking incredibly thin, but feeling great after the operation.
 Today I feel fine, life just gets back to normal.
-Next week will be okay to start walking around and I am to go see my GP just to check everything is okay before exercising again.
+Next week will be okay to start walking around and I am to go see my GP.
+I want to check everything is okay before exercising again.
 I’ll start with light pilates.

 I’ll report back again in a few weeks.
-I’ll let you know if there’s been any further pain, how I cope with food, what’s happening to things like my weight and when I can exercise again!
+I’ll let you know if there’s been any further pain.
+As well as sharing how I cope with food, what’s happening to things like my weight and when I can exercise again!
 If you’re about to go through the operation, I’d like to wish you all the best with your gallbladder removal recovery.